Azure-Vo/The-Museum-of-Modern-Art-MoMA-Collection-Data-Driven-Decision-Making/README.md

 # MoMA Art Collection Analysis - Data Driven Decision Making Project

-## 1. Project Overview & Problem Definition
+## 1. Project Overview & Data Problem Definition
 **Project Topic:** Analysis of the Museum of Modern Art (MoMA) Collection.

+**Datasets Overview** comprises 157,630 accessioned artworks along with their associated metadata, including artist, title, medium, creation date, dimensions, and acquisition date.

-**Goal:** To explore patterns in MoMA's collecting behavior, understand trends in artistic mediums/artist representation over time, and identify potential gaps in the dataset.
+**General Goal:** To explore patterns in MoMA's collecting behavior, understand trends in artistic mediums/artist representation over time, and identify potential gaps in the dataset.

+**Decision Context:**
+* **Who needs to decide?**
+    The primary stakeholders are **Museum Curators, Exhibition Strategists, and Collection Managers**.
+They are responsible for shaping the museum's identity and ensuring its relevance in the modern art world.
+* **What decisions need data?**
+    To maintain MoMA's prestige and cultural relevance, these stakeholders need data-driven evidence to:
+    1.  **Exhibition Planning:** Determine which artistic movements or mediums (e.g., Photography vs. Painting) are trending to curate attractive exhibitions.
+    2.  **Acquisition Strategy:** Identify gaps in the collection (e.g., underrepresented artists or time periods) to guide future artwork purchases.
+    3.  **Diversity & Inclusion:** Assess the gender and nationality balance within the collection to address historical biases.

 **Business Relevance:**
 The insights derived help MoMA identify artistic trends, significant time periods, and assess cultural diversity (gender/nationality) within their collection.
 This supports effective exhibition strategies and collection management decisions.

-## 2. Decision Questions
+## 2. Problem Statement & Decision Questions
+**The Business Issue:**
+While MoMA possesses a vast historical archive, the raw data contains significant inconsistencies, redundancy, and missing values (e.g., unformatted dates, duplicate artist entries).
+Without processing this data, the museum operates on intuition rather than evidence, risking:
+* **Stagnation:** Failing to capture contemporary art trends (post-1960s) effectively.
+* **Bias:** Unknowingly perpetuating a gender gap or lack of diversity in artist representation.
+* **Inefficiency:** Inability to visualize the "Acquisition Trend" over decades to forecast future resource allocation.

+**Project Goal:**
+This project aims to clean, model, and visualize the MoMA dataset to provide a transparent view of the collection's evolution.
+By transforming raw records into actionable KPIs (e.g., *% Contemporary Art*, *Acquisition YoY Growth*), we empower stakeholders to make informed decisions about collection management and exhibition strategies.

 To achieve the project goals, this analysis answers the following key decision questions:
 1.  **How modern are the artworks at the Museum?** (Tracking trends across creation and acquisition dates).
 2.  **Which artists are featured the most?** (Identifying top contributors).